-Always divide your investments into risk-free, medium-risk and high-risk category.
-Take money management decisions based on your personal conditions and ability to take risk!
+Always divide your investments into risk-free, medium-risk, and high-risk categories.
+Take money management decisions based on your personal conditions and ability to take risks!

-10. Not having a customised financial life plan
+10. Not having a customized financial life plan

-You should have your financial life plan which gives you roadmap in your financial journey.
+You should have your financial life plan which gives you a roadmap in your financial journey.

-Create a financial plan which can help you steer you life smoothly and you can plan you spending in a way that you live a stress free life.
+Create a financial plan which can help you steer your life smoothly and you can plan your spending in a way that you live a stress-free life.
 This helps you in the same way as when you travel and use maps and navigation to reach your destination.

 You must keep in mind to take care of people who depend on you.
 Do not make an assumption that you will not face any unforeseen circumstances!